Bring natural Christmas fragrances into your home

 Natural Christmas tree decorations

 I think the little bags look really sweet dotted about over a tree decorated with other natural items.
 In the picture above you can see natural pine cone decorations, a cinnamon stick garland, and a natural cinnamon bundle, and the very top of a hanging dried orange slice decoration.
+Check out my natural Christmas page for more ideas!

 Other uses for these Christmas scented bags